Plan now to help make April 15 less taxing

 Year-end tax moves

-Donations of qualified appreciated stock may maximize the amount that you give to your favorite causes and allow you to claim a deduction for the full fair market value of the stock without having to recognize unrealized gains.
+Donations of qualified appreciated stock may help to maximize the amount you give to your favorite causes.
+Plus, if you itemize deductions for 2018, you may qualify for a tax deduction for the full fair market value of the stock without having to recognize unrealized gains.

 To find out more, visit etrade.com/donations.